States of Germany: States

 The German use of the term Länder ("lands") dates back to the Weimar Constitution of 1919.
 Previously, the states of the German Empire had been called Staaten ("states").
-Today, it is very common to use the term Bundesland (federated Land).
-However, this term is not used officially in the constitution of 1919 nor in the current one.
+Today, it is common to use the term Bundesland (federated Land).
+Officially, the term “Bundesland” appears in neither the 1919 constitution nor the current one.
 Three Länder call themselves Freistaaten ("free states", an older German term for "republic"): Bavaria (since 1919), Saxony (originally from 1919 and again since 1990), and Thuringia (since 1994).
 Of the 17 states at the end of the Weimar Republic, six still exist (though partly with different borders):